HaraldoFilho/Computer-Vision-Nanodegree/Projects/Project_2/P2_Image_Captioning/README.md

 ### **Project 2**

-In this project, we will have to combine CNN and RNN knowledge to build a network that automatically produces captions, given an input image.
+In this project, we had to combine CNN and RNN knowledge to build a network that automatically produces captions, given an input image.

 #### Topics covered